johanneshilden/lets-parse/untyped-lambda-calculus/README.md

 term :: Parser Term
 ```

-Some famous expressions in the lambda calculus are
+Some famous expressions in the lambda calculus, represented using this data type, are

 * the identity function (λx.x);
 ```haskell